ChaudharyNishant/TiltedARRestaurantPrivacyPolicy/README.md

 <br><br><h3>UPDATES</h3>
 - This privacy policy was updated on June 10, 2019.<br>
+- This privacy policy was updated on September 19, 2019.<br>
-- This privacy policy was last updated on September 19, 2019.<br><br>
+- This privacy policy was last updated on February 19, 2020.<br><br>
 </body>